-You can usually return to work the next day, although it is advisable to take 24 hours off following surgery, particularly if you work in dusty environments or perform strenuous work.
-We recommend that you leave some cushion in place though, and not schedule important meetings or major trips immediately in the rare case healing takes a couple extra days.
+You will be required to come in for a 1-day post-operative appointment but you can usually return to work the next day, although it is advisable to take 24 hours off following surgery, particularly if you work in dusty environments or perform strenuous work.
+We recommend that you leave some cushion in place though, and not schedule important meetings or major trips immediately in the rare case healing takes a couple of extra days.

+There is a small percentage of patients that require an additional LASIK procedure, also known as an “Enhancement.”
 People heal differently, and this matters especially for high levels of refractive correction where minor differences in healing will make a bigger difference.
-In the event that you heal such that vision is less than expected after your initial LASIK treatment, we can simply perform an enhancement.
-Enhancements within the first year after LASIK are included in the price of LASIK performed by Dr. Price or Dr. Feng
+Since your vision can fluctuate for up to 3-6 months after your surgery, we usually have you wait that period before looking at enhancement options.
+In the event that you heal such that vision is less than expected after your initial LASIK treatment, we can perform an enhancement.
+Enhancements within the first year after LASIK are included in the price of LASIK performed by Dr. Price or Dr. Feng.

 One of the common myths about LASIK surgery is that it causes people to need reading glasses.
 When we are young, assuming our cornea has the correct curvature, our natural lens allows us to focus both up close and far away by changing its shape.
 As we reach age 40-50, regardless of whether we have had LASIK or not, our natural lens will get stiffer and stop changing focus as well.
-The change in the natural lens causes us to either need bifocals or a special lens implant, called a multi-focal IOL, in order to see well both near and far.
+This condition is called presbyopia.